mplessing/pimatic-ethboard/README.md

 | Set auth locked      | 0x7B                  | no response                 |

 ## Restrictions
-Currently only the the relay feature of an ETH002 is implemented and tested.
+Currently only the relay feature of an ETH002 is implemented and tested.
 The relay feature of the other boards should work out of the box.
+Additionally I've implemented the analog value feature with respect to the specifications.

 ## Configuration
 You can load the plugin by editing your `config.json` to include the following in the `plugins` section.
 The properties `host` and `port` are used to connect to the board.
 If you set a TCP password in the board configuration also set this password here.
 The property